hoya012/pytorch-densenet/README.md

 torchsummary
 ```

-## Usage
+## 1. Usage
 You only run `DenseNet-BC-CIFAR10.ipynb`.

 Or you can use Google Colab for free!!
 This is [colab link](https://colab.research.google).

-After download ipynb, upload to your google drive. and run!
+After downloading ipynb, just upload to your google drive. and run!

 For training, testing, i used `CIFAR-10` Dataset.

-## Paper Review & Code implementation Blog Posting (Korean Only)
+## 2. Paper Review & Code implementation Blog Posting (Korean Only)
 [“DenseNet Tutorial [1] Paper Review & Implementation details”](https://hoya012.github.io/blog/DenseNet-Tutorial-1/)
 [“DenseNet Tutorial [2] PyTorch Code Implementation”](https://hoya012.github.io/blog/DenseNet-Tutorial-2/)

-## DenseBlock and other layers impelemtation.
+## 3. DenseNet and other layers impelemtation.
 In DenseNet, there are many DenseBlock.
 This is my simple implemenatation.